piotrmacha/union-api-plugin-template/README.md

 ## Linking other libraries

-To link other libraries you have to edit `CMakePresets.cmake`.
+To link other libraries you have to edit `CMakeLists.cmake`.
 The best place for it is right after the plugin definition.
 ```cmake
 add_library(${PLUGIN_LIBRARY} SHARED ${PLUGIN_SOURCES})
 target_include_directories(${PLUGIN_LIBRARY} PRIVATE ${CMAKE_SOURCE_DIR} ${CMAKE_BINARY_DIR}/generated)